 - Zephaniah 3:19 (NKJV)

 All those that persecuted the Jews will be destroyed.
 That means Europe, Russia, Iran, the Middle East and North Africa.
 The cities will be destroyed.
-People who depend upon water pumping will die of thirst because there's no electricity.
-People will die of starvation because farmers won't be able to harvest their crops or being the harvest to market.
+People who depend upon electric water pumps will die of thirst when the electricity goes out.
+People will die of starvation because farmers won't be able to harvest their crops or bring the harvest to market.
 Violence, starvation and death will engulf the world until everything stabilizes - which would take years.
+More likely, decades.

 But, forget that for a moment and rejoice in this last verse of the Book of Zephaniah: